jokob-sk/NetAlertX/docs/FRONTEND_DEVELOPMENT.md

 Some useful frontend JavaScript functions:

-- `getDeviceDataByMac(macAddress, devicesColumn)` - method to retrieve any device data (database column) based on MAC address in the frontend
+- `getDevDataByMac(macAddress, devicesColumn)` - method to retrieve any device data (database column) based on MAC address in the frontend
 - `getString(string stringKey)` - method to retrieve translated strings in the frontend
 - `getSetting(string stringKey)` - method to retrieve settings in the frontend